samuelepedrazzi/Python_Robotic_Simulator/README.md

         else: return -1
 ```

-At this point, is simply necessary to select the exact velocity to turn 90° left or right based on the return of the function turn_decision():
+At this point, is simply necessary to select the exact velocity to turn 90° left or right based on the return of the function turn_decision().

 Simulation video